zchown/WorldTerrainGeneration/notes.md

         * application of textures should be based on height and slope of terrain being applied to
         * height is easy as we can use varying position
         * How to do slope?
 Something to do with normals?
-    # Skybox
-        * Would be nice to have a skybox for our terrain
     # Thickness
         * Not sure if current shaders will work if applied to like a box?
         * how do we create a world thats thick